illusionnn/Setter-Getter-Generator/README.md

 # Setter-Getter-Generator
-This repository will help you generate Setter Getter and Constructor for required class
+This repository will help you generate set method  and get method for the fileds (Variables) in your class This repository will also help you to genrate Constructor for required class